Boost Your Conversion Rate

 Aside from adding a “Contact Us” page to your site, you might also want to consider putting live chat on your homepage.
-That way, customers who aren’t convinced about your products can simply reach out to you and get their questions or concerns answered straight from your team.
+That way, customers who aren’t convinced about your products can reach out to you and get their questions or concerns answered straight from your team.

 5. Boost Your Social Media Presence

 Yes, you should invest in ads on Facebook, Instagram, Snapchat, or other social media platforms.
-But another thing you can do is to repost the photos tagged by your customers on your social media pages.
+But another thing you can do is repost the photos tagged by your customers on your social media pages.

-Potential customers can definitely feel more comfortable buying your products knowing that others have done so already—or even loved your products to the point of posting photos of them on their social media pages.
+Potential customers can feel more comfortable buying your products knowing that others have done so already—or even loved your products to the point of posting photos of them on their social media pages.

 And when you do choose to have an active social media presence, don’t forget to put the links to your platforms on your website.